Talend/ansible-talend-platform/README.md

 * tdq: 8187
 * logserver: 9200 and 9300 for Elastic Search; 5601 for Kibana; 5044, 8057 and 9600 for LogStash.

-In addition, service components (Kafka and MongoDB) require open ports when accessed from other hosts:
+In addition, service components (Kafka, MongoDB and Minio) require open ports when accessed from other hosts:

 * kafka: 2181, 9092
 * mongodb: 27017
+* minio: 9000

 To open a port, you can use one of the methods described below: